marky Quickstart Source2021-09-09

 Abstract – This is the source code of the

-source code before processing python code embedded into the document itself.
-For documentation and download please refer to themarky
+markyExample document for illustratingmarkymarkup using simple examples.
+This document represents themarkysource code before processing python code embedded into the document itself.
+For documentation and download please refer to themarkyrepository.

 ---